openxpki/openxpki/doc/reference/configuration/realm.rst

 Those are so called *threads*, which combine messages sent at different times to share some common settings.
-With the first message of a thread the values given for to, cc and prefix are persisted so you can ensure that all messages that belong to a certain thread go to the same receipients using the same subject prefix. **Note, that settings to those options in later messages are ignored!**
+With the first message of a thread the values given for to, cc and prefix are persisted so you can ensure that all messages that belong to a certain thread go to the same recipients using the same subject prefix. **Note, that settings to those options in later messages are ignored!**

-**receipient information**
+**recipient information**

-The primary receipient and a from address are mandatory:
+The primary recipient and a from address are mandatory:

-- to: The primary receipient, single value, parsed using TT
+- to: The primary recipient, single value, parsed using TT
 - from: single value, NOT parsed

-Additional receipients and a seperate Reply-To header are optional:
+Additional recipients and a seperate Reply-To header are optional:

 - cc: comma seperated list, parsed using TT
 - reply: single value, NOT parsed